CSALabsAutomation/azure-purview-labs/steps/01_connecting-to-microsoft-purview-portal/documentation.md

    Browse to https://web.purview.azure.com, select your Purview account, and sign in to the workspace.

 4. After landing on to the Purview Workspace.
 Your Home Page looks like below.

+5. After landing on to the Purview Workspace.
+Go to **Data Map** tab on your left pane.

+6. Select **Collections** -> click on your root collection [**pvlab-{randomid}-purview**] -> Role Assignments tab -> Check whether username is added to all the roles.
+   If not, click on Add role and give your microsoft account id or name.